 Roles specific to fine art include artists, artists’ assistants, art technicians, exhibition and museum curators, and teachers, but a fine art degree can also open up creative roles in marketing, journalism and events management.

 This is a four-year degree course with a built-in foundation year (Year 0).
-It's the perfect route into university if you don't meet the necessary entry requirements for the standard undergraduate degree.
+A foundation year at our School of Art, Architecture and Design is the starting point for many of our art, architecture and design students and acts as an introduction to the wide range of creative practices explored within the University.
+You may join us with a clear idea of the subject you intend to study or you may use it as an opportunity to explore a number of different directions or experiment with your creativity.
+A foundation year degree is also a great choice if you don't meet the necessary entry requirements for the standard undergraduate degree.
 You'll graduate with a full undergraduate degree with the same title and award as those who studied the three-year course.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.